Vice President of Impact and External Relations

 - Member, Gov. Nathan Deal’s Education Reform Commission

 Hunter Pierson is a vice president at Goldman Sachs & Co, where he manages the assets of foundations, endowments and families across the Southeast.
 He previously served as executive director for Teach for America – Northern California.
 He began his career as a Teach for America corps member, teaching sixth grade.
 He is currently a board member at Teach for America – Atlanta and board chair of New Schools for New Orleans.
-He serves on Gov. Nathan Deal’s Education Reform Commission in Georgia.
+He previously served on Gov. Nathan Deal’s Education Reform Commission in Georgia.
 Pierson holds a bachelor’s degree and an MBA from Harvard University.

 K.E.
 Anderson Consulting

 Kim E. Anderson